 Make sure you provide a permanent address where they can mail the payment (alternatively, ask if they are willing to do a bank transfer provide your bank information).

 Being flexible about payment terms is a simple way to increase your odds of receiving payment with little effort.
-While the party may fully intend to pay you, they may not have contemplated real world application of regular payments.
+While the party may fully intend to pay you, they may not have contemplated the real-world application of regular payments.
 If the Judgment provides for regular payments, you can offer to accept less if they pay you immediately.
 You can offer to accept payments weekly or biweekly rather than monthly.
 If you opt to receive regular payments, setting up an automatic deposit can be helpful and also offer some peace of mind.

 If your former spouse fails to pay by the court-ordered date, write a letter (or an email) reminding them that they owe you money and the consequences of failing to pay the debt, including, inter alia, accumulation of interest at the rate of 10% and negative effect on their credit rating.
 Further state that failure to pay may result in more serious action being taken, including wage garnishment or levying of their bank accounts.
-Sometimes, it can make a big difference if you have an lawyer send this letter on your behalf.
+Sometimes, it can make a big difference if you have a lawyer send this letter on your behalf.

 After receiving a Judgment, you (“creditor”) can ask your former spouse (“debtor”) to appear in court to answer questions about their financial status and assets.
 If they fail to appear, the court may issue a bench warrant for their arrest.
 Determining their assets helps you know what steps you should next take to collect on those assets.